Relocating to Kent

 With so much more to tell, we hope we have whet your appetite enough for you to consider paying us a visit.
 We have three official Open Mornings each year but we welcome prospective parents all-year-round and 'taster days' can be easily organised when school is in session.
 For parents with little ones, arranging a visit around one of our weekly toddler sessions is also a great way to get a feel for Marlborough House.

 We are very passionate about the area we live and educate our children in but we know that there is no substitute for seeing, experiencing and 'living' it for yourself.
-For further information or to arrange a visit please email our Registrar Fiona Wooley, or call Fiona direct on 01580 755153.
+For further information or to arrange a visit please email our Registrar or call 01580 755153.